Distributed Event Localization via Alternating Direction Method of Multipliers: PROPOSED DISTRIBUTED ALGORITHMS

 \subsection{Problem Reformulation}

-In multi-node distributed implementation algorithms, neighboring nodes have to generate and exchange copies of local estimated values to ensure a consistent global estimation across all local nodes.
-In our event localization structure, a cluster is treated as a normal node which solves a common sensor network localization problem based on measurements obtained by sensors within the cluster.
+In distributed algorithms, neighboring nodes have to generate and exchange copies of local estimates to ensure a consistent global estimation across all nodes.
+In our event localization architecture, a cluster is treated as a normal node which solves a common event localization problem based on measurements obtained by sensors within the cluster.
 And neighboring clusters exchange intermediate computational results (through cluster heads) to guarantee that all clusters reach the same estimation value.
-In some sense, the way we separate the entire network into clusters is close to heuristic algorithms, which also divide all nodes of a large-scale network into arbitrary clusters.
-But in our algorithms, clusters exchange information and are affected by neighboring clusters when exploring their local optimal estimations, whereas heuristic algorithms just patch together solutions from individual clusters \cite{simonetto2014distributed}.

 To better interpret our algorithms, we define a local vector

 which is owned by cluster $i$.

 We let $\bm{p}$ denote the stacked vector of $\bm{p}_{i}$ and define a convex set